cyrusmaher/MutationEpiScore/README.md

 `docker build .`

 An example for running from docker can be found in `run_docker.sh` You will have to update `CONTAINER_ID` on the first line of the script to match the ID of the container you built.
+The comments within the script will make it clear where to update the input file, output directory, etc.

 # Usage
 `python forecasting.py [GISAID metadata file] [Output folder]`